Asanga Abeyagoonasekera: Sri Lanka at Crossroads

-In 2018 he authored a book Sri Lanka at Crossroads: Geopolitical challenges and National Interests published by World Scientific Singapore.
+In 2018, he authored Sri Lanka at Crossroads: Geopolitical challenges and National Interests, published by World Scientific Singapore.
 The book was endorsed by former national security advisor of India Shivshankar Menon, former foreign Minister Singapore George Yeo, and many other academics from around the world.
 In the book, Abeyagoonasekera revisits Halford Mackinder's geopolitical theories while highlighting the geostrategic importance of Sri Lanka.